Updated CDC Guidance for Fully Vaccinated Individuals in Health Care Settings

 - DHS Updated Guidance on Infection Control during Specimen Collection for COVID-19 in Outpatient Settings Memo, BCD 2020-06 (PDF) states that N95 respirators do not need to be worn for specimen collection or resident care other than during aerosol generating procedures.

 - Testing residents upon admission could identify those who are infected but otherwise without symptoms and might help direct placement of asymptomatic SARS-CoV-2-infected residents into the COVID-19 care unit.
 However, a single negative test upon admission does not mean that the resident was not exposed or will not become infected in the future.
-Newly admitted or readmitted residents should still be monitored for evidence of COVID-19 for 14 days after admission and cared for using all recommended COVID-19 PPE.
+Newly admitted or readmitted residents who are not fully vaccinated should still be monitored for evidence of COVID-19 for 14 days after admission and cared for using all recommended COVID-19 PPE.
+Quarantine is no longer recommended for residents who are being admitted to a post-acute care facility if they are fully vaccinated and have not had prolonged close contact with someone with SARS-CoV-2 infection in the prior 14 days.

 If a resident has been exposed and is being discharged, the resident requires quarantine at the receiving facility.
 Therefore, you must inform the facility that is accepting the resident.
 If the facility is unable to meet transmission-based precautions and quarantine for the appropriate length of time, then the resident cannot be transferred.